Why I Call Myself a Communist

 The alternative to capitalism is socialism.
 Socialism values the good of society as a whole over personal gain.
 Everybody would still own their own home, clothes, TV, whatever.
 This is called personal property, and it will still be there for your personal use.
 You would still be paid for the work you do.

-What would change is that one tiny group of people wouldn’t own all the places where we work, people who do none of the work yet, a key all the rules and reap all the wealth that we create.
+What would change is that one tiny group of people wouldn’t own all the places where we work, people who do none of the work yet make all the rules and reap all the wealth that we create.

 Under socialism, some jobs will be valued more by society, so people who have them will earn more.
 Teachers might be paid more than taxi drivers, because we value our kids’ education so much and we want good teachers.
 But vast inequalities in wealth and income would no longer exist as they do today under capitalism.
 Everybody would be working class.